-Student Name: Date: Clinical Facility: intravenous insertion in the cl presented to faculty for signat the approval for the IV inserti- insertion policy does not guar ify completion of the required sinical setting.
-Verification of the ure.
-The primary clinical facult on opportunities.
-Completing the antee approval.
-All IV insertion of clinical faculty or a RN st the completed steps must be ty will notify the student of the tasks as outlined in the IV ans in the clinical setting must Completed Task: Student signature Faculty signature Location: Sim Lab or Clinical Facility 1.
-Successful completion of NRS 220, 221, 222, 223 Eccanon.
-Sim Lab of Chinical Facility 2.
+This form is to be used to verify completion of the required steps for eligibility for intravenous insertion in the clinical setting.
+Verification of the completed steps must be presented to faculty for signature.
+The primary clinical faculty will notify the student of the approval for the IV insertion opportunities.
+Completing the tasks as outlined in the IV insertion policy does not guarantee approval.
+All IV insertions in the clinical setting must be under the direct observation of clinical faculty or a RN staff member who has the Clinical Instructor's approval.

+Completed Task: Student signature Faculty signature Location: Sim Lab or Clinical Facility 1.
+Successful completion of NRS 220, 221, 222, 223 2.
 Procedure reviewed in course nursing reference book and skills textbook Optional: Saddleback College ALFA video 3.
-ATI IV Therapy post-test score of > 90% (Student provides copy) &lt; 5.
-Recorded and submitted video demonstration of peripheral IV insertion on simulated arm w and notify student) Form to Approval (Date) Denia l
+ATI IV Therapy post-test score of &gt; 90% (Student provides copy) <attached></attached> 4.
+Virtual IV tutorial completed for two sticks (score > 90%) with one narrative nursing note on the back of this form 5.
+Recorded and submitted video demonstration of peripheral IV insertion on simulated arm

+(Clinical Faculty to sign below and notify student) \Form to be filed in student file